-You have a video that includes a great soundtrack that you'd like to extract it so that you can listen to it using media player - a portable MP3 player, for instance.
-That can be a very easy job if you use the professional video editing software- Wondershare Filmora (originally Wondershare Video Editor).
+You have a video that includes a great soundtrack that you'd like to extract it so that you can listen to it using the media player - a portable MP3 player, for instance.
+That can be a very easy job if you use the professional video editing software- Wondershare Filmora.
 Just follow this guide to extract audio from video with ease.

-Install and run this Wondershare Filmora (originally Wondershare Video Editor).
+Install and run this Wondershare Filmora.
 Then click the “Import” button to locate and add your target video.
 You can also directly drag and drop the video to the program.
 The loaded video will be listed in the media library as the following picture shows.

-After importing video to Wondershare Filmora (originally Wondershare Video Editor), drag the video from the media library to the video Timeline.
-You can then right click the video clip and choose “Audio Detach” to extract audio from video.
-After a while, video and audio will be displayed in different tracks.
-If you don’t want to keep the video file, right click it and choose “Delete” to remove it from the video timeline.
+After importing video to Wondershare Filmora, drag the video from the media library to the video Timeline.
+You can then right-click the video clip and choose “Audio Detach” to extract audio from the video.
+After a while, video and audio will be displayed on different tracks.
+If you don’t want to keep the video file, right-click it and choose “Delete” to remove it from the video timeline.